Skip to main content

 Breaking down Cellulose

-We just explained how the lignin barrier could be degraded so cellulase can access cellulose.
-As we described above, that also poses a difficult challenge given the stability of inaccessibility of the glucosidic bonds in cellulose.
+We just explained how the lignin barrier could be degraded to allow cellulase to access cellulose.
+As we described above, this also poses a difficult challenge given the stability and inaccessibility of the glucosidic bonds in cellulose.
 The inaccessibility of "naked" cellulose fibers stems partly from the tight binding of cellulose strands into crystal lattices.
 Multiple crystal forms of cellulose, called polymorphs, can form.
 Plant cellulose has two predominant polymorphs, cellulose Iβ and Iα.
 Their structures are shown below in Figure \(\PageIndex{13}\).

 Figure \(\PageIndex{13}\): Natural and synthetic cellulose polymorphs.
 Christina M. Payne et al. Chem.
 Rev. 2015, 115, 3, 1308–1448 (2015), https://doi.org/10.1021/cr500351c.
 Open access through a Creative Commons public use license.

 They both form hydrogen bonds within a layer, with the main differences resulting from interlayer stacking.
 There are no hydrogen bonds between layers.
-You might find that surprising at first glance until you remember that all the OH groups in the lowest energy chair form of the glucose are equatorial, which allows intralayer hydrogen bonding.
+You might find that surprising at first glance, but remember that all the OH groups in the lowest-energy chair form of glucose are equatorial, which allows intralayer hydrogen bonding.
 The interactions between layers predominantly arise from van der Waals interactions, specifically induced dipole-induced dipole interactions.
 The hydrophobic planes, arising from axial H atoms projecting above and above each planar layer of the cellulose fibers, can be readily seen in Figure \(\PageIndex{14}\).

 Figure \(\PageIndex{14}\): Hydrophobic planes arising from axial H atoms projecting above and above each planar layer of the cellulose fibers.
 Akira Isogai et al. Progress in Polymer Science, 86 (2018), https://doi.org/10.1016/j.progpolymsci.2018.07.007.
 Creative Commons license